 So you’ve decided to give intermittent fasting a try (congratulations!), and you need to know what the eating schedule is.
-Even just a quick online search probably gave you an overwhelming amount of information about the different kinds of plans, durations, days, etc…
+Even just a quick online search probably gave you an overwhelming amount of information about the different kinds of plans, amount of time to fast, calorie intake, time frame, etc…

 With such a wide variety of intermittent fasting regimens, how can you figure out which one is best for you?

 Not to fear, we’ve put together a helpful breakdown of the different schedules.
 After all, you want to make sure you’re choosing a schedule that works well with your lifestyle and can maximize the incredible health benefits that intermittent fasting can give you.
 But first…

 What is Intermittent Fasting?